 How It Is Done

 A sonohysterogram can be done in a doctor's office, a hospital, or a clinic.
-It usually takes about 15 to 30 minutes.

 Your doctor may advise you to take an over-the-counter pain medicine before your appointment.
 This may help prevent cramping pain during the test.

 Before the test, you empty your bladder.
 You then take off your clothes below the waist.
 You are given a gown or sheet to cover up with during the test.